pmatos/nora/README.md

-# nora-lang
+# NORA

-NORA-lang is an experimental Racket implementation written with a LLVM backend.
+NORA is an experimental Racket implementation written with a LLVM backend.
 This is an experiment on how we can successfully create a different community around Racket.
 A community that's not based on a core-team making on the decisions but on a community driven by RFCs and user participation.

 Community-wise there are surely many things to decide but I have been thinking about the technical and this is essential a possibility on how to proceed if one wanted to create an alternative implementation of Racket based on LLVM.